linuxkit/linuxkit/docs/kernels.md

 1. If the config file has changed, copy it out of the container and check it in, e.g. `cp .config /src/5.15.x/config-x86_64`.
 1. Repeat for other architectures.
 1. Commit the changed config files.
-1. Modify the `KERNEL_VERSION` in the `build-args` file in the series directory to the new version.
-E.g. `5.15.x/build-args`.
 1. Test that you can build the kernel with that config as `make build-<version>`, e.g. `make build-5.15.148`.

 ## Adding a new kernel series